microsoft/DNS-Challenge/README.md

-# INTERSPEECH 2021: 3rd Deep Noise Suppression (DNS) Challenge
+# IEEE ICASSP 2021 Deep Noise Suppression (DNS) Challenge

 This repository contains the datasets and scripts required for the DNS challenge.
 For more details about the challenge, please visit https://www.microsoft.com/en-us/research/dns-challenge/home.
 For more details on the testing framework, please visit [P.808](https://github.com/microsoft/P.808).